The South Coast Doctoral Training Partnership guide to becoming a placement host

 Step 5 Feedback

-We welcome feedback to the placement student and the Research in Practice Team on the outcomes and learning opportunities from the placement.
+We welcome feedback to the placement student and the Research in Practice team on the outcomes and learning opportunities from the placement.
+We will contact your once the placement is complete and invite you to complete a short feedback form.

-Can your organisation advertise more than 1 placement opportunity?
+Can my organisation advertise more than one placement opportunity?

-Yes, you are welcome to present 1 placement opportunity only, or 1 opportunity year on year, or a combination of multiple placement opportunities year on year.
-Please note that we cannot guarantee to find you students with skills and interests to match your needs but we will try.
+Yes, you are welcome to offer any combination of opportunities from a single one-off placement to multiple placements year on year.
+Please note that we cannot guarantee to find you students with the skills and interests to match your needs but we will try.

-What contributions does your organisation need to make to the placement?
+What contributions does my organisation need to make to the placement?

-You can also make contributions in kind, for example if you are a Community Food Programme and you are able to offer a placement student lunch every day.
-You may have access to useful networks that hold value to the successful candidate or add value through mentoring.
+You can also make contributions in kind, for example if you are able to offer the placement student lunch every day.
+You may also have access to useful networks that hold value to the successful candidate or add value through mentoring.

 Other resources your organisation can provide might be desk space, internet access, digital devices and databases.

 Each SCDTP student needs to do 3 months or part time equivalent in placement(s).
-A student can split that time between more than 1 placement.
+A student can split that time between up to three 1-month placements.

 We encourage part-time options as we have part-time students who need to be considered.

-Your placement needs to fit in with a reasonable working week that does not exceed 37 hours per week (or part time equivalent)
+Your placement needs to fit in with a reasonable working week that does not exceed 37.5 hours per week (or part time equivalent).

 Can placements be remote?